 2 cedar planks

-- On a baking pan or platter, brush the salmon with olive oil, and then add the garlic, dill stalks, and lemon slices.
+On a baking pan or platter, season the salmon with salt.
+Bbrush the salmon with olive oil, and then add the garlic, dill stalks, and lemon slices.